Jack the Giant Killer

 fame) as the title character.
 The film was loosely based on the fairy tale of the same name

-, and when we mean loosely, I mean very
+, and when we mean loosely, we mean very

 The film follows the eponymous character, whom, after a failed attempt by main villain the warlock Pendragon